MT. LAGUNA CLASSIC

 Get ready for a truly epic Planet Ultra adventure!

-Climb 3 might just make you cry.
+Loop 3 might just make you cry.
 Pine Creek is very steep, and small portions are unpaved.
 Most of us mere mortals will, in several places, wind up pushing our bikes instead of riding them (seriously) for short distances.
 A very steep, narrow, curvy, bumpy descent will turn your knuckles white.
-On Pine Creek you might find yourself repeating silently, Rule #5 … And then you’re done, back on Sunrise Highway enjoying the scenery, and the last push to the summit where you’ll bask in the glory of completing over 10,500′ on this truly EPIC ride.
+On Pine Creek you might find yourself repeating silently, Rule #5 … And then you’re done, back on Sunrise Highway enjoying the scenery, and the last push to the summit where you’ll bask in the glory of completing over 11,000′ on this truly EPIC ride.
 It’s all downhill from here!
 About 26 miles with 2940′ climbing, then a sweet descent back to Pine Valley.

 General Information and Ride Rules – Please Read!

-Click here for 2022 Results
+Click here for prior year results

-2023 Entry Fees*:
+2024 Entry Fees*:

 Entry includes a super fun and challenging cycling adventure; chip timing with results posted online; fully stocked checkpoints along the route with a large selection of snacks and drinks; roving SAG support (where possible); per rider donation our charity partner, Life Sports Foundation.
 Due to lead-times to create event swag we’re unable to provide participation awards/gifts for this event.
 Instead, we will make a greater donation to Life Sports Foundation.